 The Columbia recordings

 When David Oppenheim took over the “Artists & Repertoire” responsibility, he strove to establish a coherent recording program, entrusting artists with the works that best suited them and broadening the Columbia catalogue.
-Regarding the pianists, he decided to keep Casadesus and Serkin, the two prestigious pianists who had been exclusive to Columbia for a long time, but also to appeal to Istomin.
-The former administration had somewhat neglected him, despite his tremendous successes in the concert hall.
+Regarding the pianists, he decided to keep Casadesus and Serkin, the two prestigious pianists who had been exclusive to Columbia for a long time, but also to appeal to Istomin, who despite his tremendous successes in the concert hall had been somewhat neglected by the former administration.
 Apart from the chamber music recordings made with Casals in Prades and Perpignan, Columbia had only published two records in ten years: Bach’s Concerto BWV 1052 with Busch (a 1945 78-rpm reissued on LP in 1950) and Brahms’ Handel Variations (a 10 inch LP issued in 1951).
 Oppenheim convinced Istomin to become fully involved in the preparation of an ambitious recording schedule.
 Istomin even agreed, contrary to his principles, to record works which he had not performed before in concert.
 The plans included piano solo works (the complete Nocturnes by Chopin and the Brahms Intermezzi Op.
 117 – to be coupled with the Handel Variations on a 12-inch LP, and three sonatas by Beethoven), and five concertos (Rachmaninoff 2, Beethoven 5, Chopin 2, Schumann and Tchaikovsky 1).
-In less than four years, this challenging program was achieved.
+This challenging program was achieved in less than four years.

 Oppenheim’s departure in 1959 brought this adventure to a sudden end.
 The tapes of the Beethoven sonatas were abandoned until Sony published them in 2015, and all previously scheduled recordings sessions were cancelled.
 From that time on, Istomin’s recording activity was almost wholly confined to the projects of the Istomin-Stern-Rose Trio.
 In the 1960s, Istomin was asked to record only two concertos (Brahms 2, Beethoven 4) and a Schubert sonata (D. 850), but the discs were not promoted and were soon removed from the catalogue.
 It was just a concession to prevent Istomin from leaving Columbia, which would have threatened the continuation of the recordings of the Istomin-Stern-Rose Trio, one of the company’s best-sellers.
 Thirty years later, David Oppenheim still considered that it had been a huge waste for the company and for Istomin, and that it was yet another manifestation of the incompetence and cynicism which prevailed at Columbia and which had led him to resign.